Welcome in the first proper post (only five months since I have launched the blog :P No, seriously, I am going to write more often, promise).

 In written source we can find mentions about dyed linen.

 Well, for me all these sources were good enough reason to try dye on linen myself :) I have already tried woad on linen, so this time I decided to play with madder.

 My first trials - linen mordanted only with alum - resulted in pale pink colour, as you can see in the photos (it is this the palest sample, in the colour of cooked ham :P).
-I was not very impressed, so started to do proper searching and, in the book 'Colourful Past' I have found recipe from Haarlem Manuscript, written 17th century Haarlem, advising to mordant linen with bran, cream of tartar and alum (you can see it on the one of photos).
+I was not very impressed, so started proper searching and, in the book 'Colourful Past' I have found recipe from Haarlem Manuscript, written in 17th century Haarlem, which advised to mordant linen with bran, cream of tartar and alum (you can see it on the one of photos).
 However not medieval, it contained ingredients available in Medieval as well, so decided to try it.